Representing Rockland County residents facing shoplifting charges

 - Property valued over $1 million- Known as grand larceny in the first degree, this offense is a class B felony and comes with up to 25 years of imprisonment.

-Contact a Spring Valley law firm to defend your case
+Contact a New City law firm to defend your case

 If you are facing a shoplifting charge for the first time, there are many ways to alleviate the consequences.
 Some low-level offenses may qualify you for a diversion program.
 If you are not a repeat offender, we may be able to make a plea deal with prosecutors in order to lessen the charges.
 Depending on the circumstances of your case, we could fight to have the charges dismissed altogether.
 The Law Office of Kevin T. Conway is a Rockland County law firm with the skill and experience you need when faced with shoplifting charges.
 If you need effective representation because of a shoplifting charge, trust in the quality legal services of Kevin T. Conway.